UoB-COMSM0166/2025-group-14/README.md

 ##### System Useability Survey (SUS)

 The questions used in the SUS can be seen on [the Nielson Norman Group website](https://www.nngroup.com/articles/measuring-perceived-usability/).
 The responses are scores on a sclae between 1 to 5, where 1 means 'Strongly disagree' and 5 means 'Strongly agree'.
+Please see Appendix 1 for raw data.

 | SUS Question | Average SUS Score (Easy) | Average SUS Level (Difficult) |
 |---|---|---|